-Number of credits: 3 Lecture Hours: 4 Prerequisites: ENST 12 (C+) High School or ENGL 100
+Course Number: ENGL 110 Number of credits: 3 Lecture Hours: 4 Prerequisites: ENST 12 (C+) High School or ENGL 100 (C) or ENGL 101 (C)

-This course is an introduction to the study of 20th and 21st century short fiction and poetry and to the principles and practice of expository writing.
+Course Description: This course is an introduction to the study of 20th and 21st century short fiction and poetry and to the principles and practice of expository writing.
 Students will develop a critical understanding of the literary, social, and cultural dimensions and contexts of these genres and will also develop skills in literary analysis, focusing on the communication of this analysis in essay form, while using terminology appropriate to the conventions of the two genres.